rsksmart/rsk3.js/docs/rsk3.md

 -   `"confirmation"` returns `Number`, `Object`: Is fired for every confirmation up to the 12th confirmation.
 Receives the confirmation number as the first and the
-    `receipt < rsk3-gettransactionreceipt-return>` as the second argument.
+    `receipt` as the second argument.
 Fired from confirmation 0 on, which is the block where its minded.
 -   `"error"` returns `Error`: Is fired if an error occurs during sending.
 If a out of gas error, the second parameter is the receipt.